-The fundamental purpose of the Company's general compensation policy is to attract and retain the best resources to foster the Company's growth in its market sector, acknowledge the responsibilities assigned to them, motivate them to work towards objectives that are consistent with the expectations of stakeholders, over the short as well as the medium and long term and in compliance with the official risk management policy, and reward them for the results they achieve.
+The fundamental purpose of the Company's general compensation policy is to attract and retain the best resources to foster the Company's growth in its market sector, acknowledge the responsibilities assigned to them, motivate them to work towards both short, medium, and long-term goals aimed at creating sustainable value for all internal and external stakeholders in compliance with the official risk management policy, and reward them for their achievements.

-When defining a compensation policy, the following factors are usually taken into account:
+When defining a compensation policy, the following factors are taken into account:

-- the main features of the compensation policy applied during the previous year; - the overall macroeconomic scenario and current trends, specifically with regard to the labour market; - trends in the compensation area with regard to large companies that operate in the domestic and European market, with special emphasis on the Italian energy sector; - the Company's current financial situation, its short-term and medium-term objectives and the challenges posed by the medium/long-term strategies defined in the Company's strategic plan.
+- the main features of the compensation policy applied during the previous year; - the overall macroeconomic scenario and current trends, specifically with regard to the labour - trends in the compensation area with regard to large companies that operate in the domestic and European market, with special emphasis on the Italian energy sector; the company usually refers to surveys and reports on compensation and benefits in Italy released by Korn Ferry, in the comparison with the panel of companies represented in them; - the Company's current financial situation, its short-term and medium-term objectives and the challenges posed by the medium/long-term strategies defined in the Company's strategic plan; - the general targets established on the subject of compensation policies by the EU and International ESG (Environmental, Social & Governance) standards, as specifically adopted by the Company in the Non-Financial Statement Document.

 For the purpose of analysing market trends and benchmarking vis-à-vis the market of the competitiveness of the Company's policies and the compensation of managers, the Company relies on the findings of external surveys carried out by qualified international consulting companies.
 In addition to the abovementioned findings, specifically with regard to compensation policies for Directors, the Compensation Committee can consider on each occasion whether it should secure, at the Company's expense, the support of qualified external consulting companies different from those normally used by the Company's management.
+The Committee availed itself of this option as it was outlining the structure and the amount of the compensation applied to all the members of the Board of Directors and the Board Committees, of the directors performing specific functions (Chairman and CEO), as well as the Oversight Board and the Board of Statutory Auditors, to be valid throughout the entire duration of the term of office for fiscal years 2019, 2020, and 2021.